Unrecognized

 What can be confirmed is that they are descendants of English terriers, including the Manchester Terrier and the Smooth Fox Terrier, who were brought over to America by miners.
 These terriers most likely bred with native-American canines such as Whippets and Greyhounds to make the Mountain Feist as we know it today.

 They have been a prominent breed throughout the Ozark Mountains and the rural south since at least the 17th century and have been referenced widely in literature and historical records.
-George Washington noted them in his diary, while Abraham Lincoln referenced the breed in his poem, 'The Bear Hunt'.
+George Washington noted them in his diary, while Abraham Lincoln referenced the breed in his poem, ‘the Bear Hunt’.
 William Faulkner also mentioned the dog in several of his works.

-In the face of dwindling population numbers throughout the 20th century, Mountain Feist Association was formed in 1984, followed by the Mountain Feist Breeder's Club.
-Despite the return in interest for the breed, it wasn't till 2015 that the United Kennel Club accepted Mountain Feists as a separate breed from Treeing Feists.
+In the face of dwindling population numbers throughout the 20th century, Mountain Feist Association was formed in 1984, followed by the Mountain Feist Breeder’s Club.
+Despite the return in interest for the breed, it wasn’t till 2015 that the United Kennel Club accepted Mountain Feists as a separate breed to Treeing Feists.

 Although highly energetic, this breed is only small, so they don’t require a tonne of space like other working dogs.
 A Mountain Feist can get pretty comfortable in an apartment and only requires around half an hour’s worth of exercise per day.
 This means that a Mountain Feist would make a good companion for a city-based worker who isn’t away from home for long.